matthewmiled/python_app_to_k8s_automated/README.md

 4. Configure `deployment.yaml` for your needs.
 You will need to change the `image` so it points to your account number and ECR_REPOSITORY.

 5. The `deployment.yaml` is currently set to deploy a cronjob that runs every minute, but it is suspended.
-If you change this at all (or change the name of the file or cronjob), you may need to update the deployment commands at the bottom of the `build.yaml`.
+If you change this at all (or change the name of the file or `name` tag of the cronjob), you will need to update the deployment commands at the bottom of the `build.yaml`.